Mridula Vijay

 Mridula Vijay is an Indian actress who predominantly works in the Malayalam television industry as well as in a few Tamil films.

 Early life

 Mridula was born as Sreelakshmi to Vijaikumar and Rani Vijaikumar.
 She later changed her name to Mridula and is settled in Thiruvananthapuram, Kerala.
 She has a younger sister, Parvathy, who is also a television actress.

 Personal life

 Mridula got engaged to television actor Yuva Krishna on 23 December 2020.
 The couple married on 8 July 2021 at Attukal Temple, Thiruvananthapuram.
 They have a daughter named Dhwani Krishna, born in 2022.

 Career

-Mridula played a minor role in the Tamil film Nooram Naal directed by Raja Desingu.
-She made her debut as a lead actress in the Tamil movie Jennifer Karuppayya, playing the role of Rosy.
-She was associated with two projects, 'Infinity’ and 'Next Token Number’, which did not materialize.
-She also acted in the Malayalam film Celebration, which was a box office failure.

 In 2015, she made her television debut with Kalyanasougandhikam on Asianet, and later, her popularity increased with the series Krishnathulasi on Mazhavil Manorama.
-She also played a significant role in the hit series Manjurukum Kalam.
 Mridula replaced Sonu Satheesh Kumar in the series Bharya, portraying the character Rohini.
-She has participated in reality shows such as Dancing Stars, Comedy Stars, Ammayimaar Varum Ellaam Sheriyaakum, Star War, Surya Jodi No.1, Tamar Patar, Let's Rock & Roll, and Star Magic.